internetarchive/fatcat/README.md

 is currently just a Crossref metadata dump and doesn't match entities in the database/API (but is useful for paper lookups).

+See the LICENSE file for details permissions and licensing of both python and rust code.
+In short, the auto-generated client libraries are permissively released, while the API server and web interface are strong copyleft (AGPLv3).

 ## Status

 - HTTP API